 The climate in the region is subtropical with the majority of rainfall from June to September.
 The estuary is not supplied with freshwater by any major river but rather by a number of small rivers and creeks.

 Estero Bay Aquatic Preserve works closely with the Estero Bay Buddies and Charlotte Harbor Aquatic Preserves to meet its mission.
-Volunteers are encouraged to help clean up marine debris; monitor seagrasses, wading and diving bird rookeries; and monitor water quality in cooperation with the Charlotte Harbor Estuaries Volunteer Water Quality Monitoring Network.
+Volunteers are encouraged to help clean up marine debris; monitor seagrasses, and wading and diving bird rookeries; and monitor water quality in cooperation with the Charlotte Harbor Estuaries Volunteer Water Quality Monitoring Network (CHEVWQMN).

 Estero Bay was formed into a lagoonal type estuary by the lack of significant fresh water input and a weak tidal exchange due to the restricted size of its inlets.
 This lagoonal formation may have been further aggravated by the present bridges and causeways in the area.

-The Estero Bay Aquatic Preserve, comprising the northern half of Estero Bay, was dedicated in December 1966 as the state's first aquatic preserve.
+The Estero Bay Aquatic Preserve, composed of the northern half of Estero Bay, was dedicated in December 1966 as the state's first aquatic preserve.
 During the 1983 session of the Florida Legislature, the southern half of Estero Bay down to the Lee County line was added.

 The Great Calusa Blueway and Estero Bay & River Paddling Trail also are nearby.
 Preserve staff use GIS technology to map the aquatic resources within the bay and help to organize cleanups to protect the bay and keep it beautiful.

 Estero Bay Aquatic Preserve staff focus their outreach efforts on educational signs (such as those alerting users of seagrasses), participation in local events and organizing wading trips.
 During these wading trips, participants can meander through mudflats, explore seagrass beds, and use nets and field microscopes to uncover and study animals such as starfish and seahorses.